juanpallotta/LPP/README.md

 ## Configuring and running LPP modules
 The behavior of each module is based on the parameters written in its configuration file, passed as the [third argument](#runing-a-lpp-module).
 They are stored in the `/Lidar_Configuration_Files` folder of this repository.
 These are text-based files and have the variables needed for the module, having to follow only 4 main rules:
 1. Comments are defined by "`#`" character.
 You are free to comment on anything to make the run more understandable for you.
 The configuration files included in this repository have many comments to explain each variable.
 2. Variables definition must follow the convention typo `VAR_NAME = VALUE`, and a <u>**minimum of 1 space character has to be placed before and after the "`=`" character**</u>.
-The variables data type can be integer, float, double, or string.
-Also, in some cases, a variable can be an array of values, in this case, a comment in the line before warning about this.
+The variables data type can be integer, float, double, or string, depending on the variable.
+Also, in some cases, a variable can be an array of values, in those cases.
 3. Some variables have to be set as vectors.
 Each element must be separated by the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3` <u>**and a minimum of 1 space character has to be placed before and after the "`:`" character**</u>.
 The number of elements depends on the variable, and how LPP make use of it.
 In order to minimize the mistakes related to this, please, read the comments in the lines before the variable definition.
 In case that the number of elements doesn't meet the right values, LPP will show a warning and the execution will be stopped.
-4. The configuration file could be the same for all the modules, or use one file for all of them, as long as it contains the variables needed for the run.
-These variables are described in this document.
+4. The configuration file <u>**must**</u> be the same for all the modules, containing all the variables needed for the run.
+All these variables are described in this document.

+It is worth mentioning that there is no rule for the order of the variables set in this file.
-The next piece of code shows the general variables contained in the configuration files.
-These variables are used for more than one module and are set the same for all of them:
+The next piece of code shows some general variables/paths contained in the configuration files:

 ```bash
 ##########################################################################################